• Home

 Whether you are a one-person IT team or part of a larger SOC team, Defused provides you the means to expand your detection capabilities with Better Data.

-Defused offers three distinct account types, each with its own set of features and capabilities.
+Defused offers three distinct plans, each with its own set of features and capabilities.

-You can view the capabilities offered by each account level on our pricing page.
+You can view the capabilities offered by each plan on our pricing page.

 Get Started

-Decoys can usually be deployed into any location - like a specific network (financial, HR, manufacturing), DMZ, a lab environment, or similar.
+Decoys are a viable option for almost any location - like a specific network (financial, HR, manufacturing), DMZ, a lab environment, or similar.

 Defused VM is deployed via your virtualization software, e.g. VMWare Vsphere, ESXi or similar.
-The Virtual Machine Images section lists available Defused VM flavours.
+The Virtual Machine Applications section lists available Defused VM flavours.

-The other main deployment line is using the Defused Cloud Decoy to deploy on top of popular cloud services, e.g. Amazon EC2.
+Defused Cloud Decoys are deployed on top of popular cloud services, e.g. Amazon EC2.

-Tactical and Enterprise accounts can opt to run their Defused VM's in standalone mode.
+Enterprise plans have the availability to run Defused Virtual Machines in standalone mode.

 I want to deploy capabilities into a virtual machine environment, such as an on-premise-type environment.